Gjenge Makers is building material from plastic waste

 Plastic pollution and housing crisis

-Gjenge Makers is driven by a profound concern for two pressing challenges: the pervasive problem of plastic pollution and the dire Kenyan housing crisis.
-Each day, Nairobi alone generates a staggering 500 tons of plastic waste.
-Meanwhile, over 2 million households in Kenya lack access to adequate housing, leaving countless families trapped in substandard conditions.
+Gjenge Makers is addressing a dual concern: the problem of plastic pollution and the Kenyan housing crisis.
+Each day, Nairobi alone generates 500 tons of plastic waste.
+Meanwhile, over 2 million households in Kenya lack access to adequate housing.
+One key driver of this is expensive building materials.

 WE ARE